harrymkt/setup-nvgt/README.md

 - `latest`(bool) optional: Should the action fetch the latest release as possible?
 Defaults to `true`.
 - `version`(string) optional: The NVGT version you want to install if not latest.
 Eg, `0.89.1_beta`.
 Defaults to none.
 This input will be ignored if either `latest` or `dev` is `true`.
 - `dev`(bool) optional: Toggles whether it should download latest development version.
 - `tools`(string) optional: A list of tools to install, see below.
 This can install multiple tools by separating them with lines.
+Each tool can optionally add a tag, i.e. `tool_name@tag_name`, where tag name is one of the following:
+	- `latest`: Represents the latest possible release.
+This is equivalent to just `tool_name` without a tag.
+	- `dev`: Represents the bleeding edge development version.
+	- Otherwise, the name after the `@` character is considered a version, for example, 1.0.0, v1.0.0 etc.

 ## Available tools
 The following is a list of tools available to install using `tools` input: